-A waiver of the joint filing requirement can only be granted based on one of specific reasons.
-Typically, the reasons used are either mental or physical cruelty perpetrated by the petitioner against the beneficiary or most often, that the marriage was a god faith marriage that was terminated by divorce or death of the petitioner.
+A waiver of the joint filing requirement can only be granted based on very specific reasons.
+Typically, the reasons used are either mental or physical cruelty perpetrated by the petitioner against the beneficiary and/or that the marriage was a good faith (bona fide) marriage that was terminated by divorce or death of the petitioner.

-Questions arise as your eligibility to file if the circumstances are not as clear as being divorce.
-For example, if you are simply living apart from your spouse-petitioner, or if she/he just refuses to cooperate.
+Questions arise as your eligibility to file if the circumstances are not as clear as being divorced.
+For example, if you are simply living apart from your spouse-petitioner, or if she/he/they just refuses to cooperate.
 These questions must be addressed on a case-by-case basis to find the right solution for each situation.

-Please contact me for a free intake to begin the road to finding your solution and eventual removal of conditions.
+Please contact me for a free intake to begin finding your solution and eventual removal of conditions.

 If you are not sure about the I-751 process generally, or if you feel your situation is more complex than others, please complete and submit the Immigration Law Questionnaire.
 I will get back to you and we can begin to explore your options together.
 Please keep in mind though, that until and unless we both sign an Attorney Client Agreement, I am not your attorney.